The Department of Computer Science offers a major program of study in three areas:

 Most of the Computer Science classes take place in this room.
 This is a classroom with 20 Lenovo Laptops, 2 blackboards, audio/video equipment and an overhead projector.
 The network printers in Room 112 can be accessed by all the laptops in addition to the laser printer installed in Room 108.

 This Active Learning Lab/classroom is a state of the art classroom designed specifically for collaborative work.
 This exciting space features 5 active learning pods, 5 LCD TV screens, and 30 laptop computers.
 The computers have the Windows 10 operating system and all the software required by students pre-installed.
 There is also a printer in the room which can be accessed from all the computers in the room as well as through the Print Anywhere campus printing solution.

 The Computer Science Department hosts its own internship program.
 Computer Science majors have the option to pursue internships through the Computer Science Department or the internship office.
 Students who obtain internships through the Computer Science Department earn computer science credit.
 For details on internships through the Internship Office, please see their webpage.

 Our curriculum prepares graduates to obtain career placements across the computer science industry.
 Our graduates are well positioned to pursue careers ranging from system and software development to web design.
-Graduates have gone on to accept jobs at Fidelity, DEKA, Chordiant (now Pega Systems), NTP Software, Meditech, Ektron, and Saint Anselm College.
+Graduates have gone on to accept jobs at Microsoft, Google, Fidelity, DEKA, Chordiant (now Pega Systems), NTP Software, Meditech, Ektron, and Saint Anselm College.